50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 Q: What types of roofs are more prone to snow overload?

-- Shallow roofs adjacent or below taller, steeper ones (i.e. roofs over porches) are especially vulnerable to a load of snow sliding down.
+• Shallow roofs near taller, steeper ones are especially vulnerable to snow sliding down.

 Q: Is there an exact amount of snow I need to worry about?

 A: There is not an exact amount of how much is too much, but know that you should look for signs of distress to gauge that answer for your home.
-You can determine the type of snow you’re getting simply by lifting a few shovels full of snow-is it wet or dry?
+Lift a few shovels of snow to identify its type, then determine whether it’s wet or dry.

 Q: How Do I know there’s a problem?
 What are the roof distress signs of an overloaded roof?

-A: Roofs that are overloaded with snow tend to show the following signs of distress:
+A: Snow overload causes roofs to show the following signs of distress:

 Q: I see these signs and the snow is excessive, now what?